stigpaulsberg/Genome-4/Content/Example questions/lecture2.md

 ##### What is the principal difference between mitosis and meiosis?

+The difference is that **meiosis** contributes to variations in a species.
+Meiosis is the cell cycle for a sexual reproductive cell.

 ##### What is genetic linkage?

+Genetic linkage is the idea that **genes that are close together on a chromosome tend to be inherited together**

 ##### What is "junk DNA"?

+"Junk DNA" is noncoding DNA that appears to have no biological function.
+Noncoding DNA can have gene regulatory function.
+Noncoding DNA that does not seem to have any biological function has been categorized as "junk DNA".

 ##### Which areas in the genome are difficult to map?
 Why?

 ##### What are the differences between genetic and physical maps?
 ##### Why was genetic mapping in humans difficult?
 ##### What are RFLPs, what are SSLPs, what SNPs?
 What can they be used for?